Small Bowl of Mussamun Curry Paste

 Salt

-This recipe is traditionally made by pounding in a big stone mortar, but I find a mini-prep food processor helps cut down on pounding time.
-See Note-4 for details.
+This recipe is traditionally made, and best made, by pounding in a big stone mortar, I pound it, but find a Mixi or Food Processor cuts the pounding time down to a practical level.
 If you don't have the Big Stone Mortar (so why don't you?) you'll have to settle for a somewhat more grainy paste.

-1. Separately dry fry CUMIN and CORIANDER until quite fragrant and darkening just slightly, then cool well and grind in a spice grinder.
+7. Separately dry fry CUMIN and CORIANDER tumbling until quite fragrant and darkening just slightly, Pour them out to cool.
 Do Cumin first as it's easiest to tell when the pan gets hot enough, and do both before the chilis which may affect your nose for awhile.

 NOTES: